craftcms/docs/docs/commerce/5.x/system/addresses.md

 `checkbox` inputs only send a value when checked.
 In order to support _un_-setting a primary billing or shipping address, you must include the hidden input _before_ the visible checkbox, in the DOM.
 This ensures that the falsy `0` value is sent when the checkbox is unchecked, differentiating it from simply not sending a value at all (omitting `isPrimaryShipping` or `isPrimaryBilling` entirely makes no changes to the user’s current settings).
 :::

 Send `makePrimaryBillingAddress` and/or `makePrimaryShippingAddress` params along with any `cart/update-cart` request to set an address attached to the cart as the customer’s primary billing or shipping address.
+These flags are persisted on the cart through checkout and are interoperable with `saveShippingAddressOnOrderComplete` and `saveBillingAddressOnOrderComplete`, which means _new_ addresses can be saved _and_ set as the customer’s primary. <Since product="Commerce" repo="craftcms/commerce" ver="5.3.0" description="Making a newly-saved address the customer’s primary was first possible in version {ver} of {product}" :useChangelog="false" />
-Only addresses that retain their `sourceBillingAddressId` or `sourceShippingAddressId` can be configured this way—an address that has been modified from its source is not considered part of the customer’s [address book](/5.x/reference/element-types/addresses.md#managing-addresses).
+_Prior_ to Commerce 5.3, only cart addresses that retained a `sourceBillingAddressId` or `sourceShippingAddressId` (effectively, addresses from the customer’s [address book](/5.x/reference/element-types/addresses.md#managing-addresses)) could be updated this way; new addresses (and addresses that had been modified from their source) could not be set as the customer’s primary due to the transient nature of the  `makePrimary*` params.